bagashawehawe-debug/api-testing-jsonplaceholder/README.md

 # User API Testing – JSONPlaceholder
+## 💡 Background
+This project is part of my transition from mobile and network testing to software QA, applying existing testing experience into API validation.

 ## 📌 Description
 This project demonstrates basic API testing using Postman, covering CRUD operations (Create, Read, Update, Delete) on the JSONPlaceholder public API.